PsyTeachR/data-skills-v3/docs/03-stroop-analysis.md

 ## Finished

-Remember to  make a note of any mistakes you made and how you fixed them, any other useful information you learned, save your Markdown, and quit your session on the server.
+Remember to  make a note of any mistakes you made and how you fixed them, any other useful information you learned, save your Markdown, and quit RStudio.